 A documented act of dishonesty will result in a failure for the course.
+Furthermore, engaging in, or attempting to engage in any of these behaviors subjects a student to the disciplinary process and sanctions at the UHM campus.

 Student-Faculty Authorship Policy